UniversitaDellaCalabria/Portale-PoC/README.md

 This project is composed by the following applications:
 - websites, where multiple sites can be defined.
-- cms_context, where webpaths and EditorialBoard Users and Permissions can be defined
+- cms_contexts, where webpaths and EditorialBoard Users and Permissions can be defined
 - cms_templates, where multiple page templates and page blocks can be managed
 - cms_medias, specialized app for management, upload and navigation of media files.
 - cms_menus, specialized app for navigation bar creation and management.